scizzorz/slag/README.md

 Like the `!file` extension, if a paragraph starts with `!md` and a file path, the paragraph is expanded to the contents of the given file and then rendered as Markdown.
-Again, Slag uses the version of the file at its current `HEAD`, enabling you edit posts without having to change your URLs.
-However, the act of editing a file will require a commit to the repository, which will then be used as a new post... so it's not a totally fool-proof workaround.
-Tough.
+Again, Slag uses the version of the file at its current `HEAD`, enabling you edit posts without having to change your URLs. ~However, the act of editing a file will require a commit to the repository, which will then be used as a new post... so it's not a totally fool-proof workaround.
+Tough.~ Fixed: give your edit commit a leading `!` and Slag will ignore it.

 ## Motivation